lisazumana03/prp372s-semester1-digitalportfolio/README.md

 **Task:** I was expected to draw up a personality assessment and a career path based on the results of my personality assessment.

-**Action:** I had to assess my personality was to identify my strengths and weaknesses that I have as a human being, and in terms of my job hunting, I would also identify my opportunities and threats when it comes to working in the industry.
+**Action:** I had to assess my personality was to identify my strengths and weaknesses that I have as a human being, and in terms of my job hunting, I would also identify my opportunities and threats when it comes to working in the industry, in terms of a SWOT analysis.

 **Result:** I worked out what my career path would be based on my personality.
 ## Create a CV